SharadaSrinivasan/1WCwebsite/content/post/africa_health_peekvision.md

 date = 2020-05-14T00:00:00

 # Project summary to display on homepage.
-summary = "*By Devorah Fischer, Research Assistant, 1 World Connected*"
+summary = "*By Devorah Fischler, Research Assistant, 1 World Connected*"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`